HicksCTE/base/_posts/2013-12-28-introducing-hyde.md

     num: 1.2
 ---

 Base is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+It's based on Hyde and [Poole](http://getpoole.com), the Jekyll butler[^1].

 ### Built on Poole